Pictured: Pottery Gazette and Glass Trade Review 1948-1949

 My Chickens and Ham,

-Known as God Speed the Plough, this is a version of an anonymous poem or song probably from the 15th century.
-The verse appears on 17th century pottery such as two-handled mugs and lustre wall plaques.
+Source: Known as God Speed the Plough, likely an anonymous 15th-century poem appearing on 17th-century pottery such as two-handled mugs and lustre plaques.

 Gur gile mo leanan